jchang7102/CS4375_Portfolio/README.md

 A link to the dimensionality reduction pdf can be viewed [here](https://github.com/jchang7102/CS4375_Portfolio/blob/main/5_Searching_for_Similarity/DimensionalityReduction.pdf).

 A link to the document summarizing the methods can be viewed [here](https://github.com/jchang7102/CS4375_Portfolio/blob/main/5_Searching_for_Similarity/Portfolio_Similarity.pdf).

+# Portfolio Component 5: Kernel and Ensemble Methods
+SVM is applied to linear regression and classification methods using linear, polynomial, and radial kernels.
+Then, the ensemble techniques of random forest, XGBoost, and AdaBoost are applied to the classification dataset with decision tree as a baseline.

+A link to the regression pdf can be viewed [here](https://github.com/jchang7102/CS4375_Portfolio/blob/main/6_Kernel_and_Ensemble_Methods/SVMRegression.pdf).

+A link to the classification pdf can be viewed [here]().

+A link to the ensemble techniques pdf can be viewed [here](https://github.com/jchang7102/CS4375_Portfolio/blob/main/6_Kernel_and_Ensemble_Methods/EnsembleTechniques.pdf).

+A link to the document summarizing the methods can be viewed [here](https://github.com/jchang7102/CS4375_Portfolio/blob/main/5_Searching_for_Similarity/Portfolio_Similarity.pdf).